Winter Olympic hopeful signs for OxfordCavaliers media release

 Posted 07 December 2012 - 02:45 PM

-Derby City -It's our Silver Anniversary!
-Proud to be flying the flag for Rugby League in the Midlands for 25 years.
+Derby City -Founded in 1990 and proud to be flying the flag for Rugby League in the Midlands for over 25 years.

 Visit: http://www.derbycityrlfc.co.uk and see the progress being made.

 Follow us on Twitter: @derbycityrlfc